 If you’d rather a kitchen all your own, check with Five Star Rentals.
 The agency lists a number of short-term rental properties right on the lake.

 Whitefish Mountain Ski Resort offers a wealth of activities in both the summer and winter months.
 Once the snow melts, six zip lines crisscross the ski hill.
-An alpine slide is also set up, and a canopy hike through the tree tops will have you feeling like you’re walking on air.
-It’s a sure thrill.
+An alpine slide is also set up, and a canopy hike through the treetops will have you feeling like you’re walking on air.
+It’s pure thrill.

 The city of Kalispell is close to both Glacier National Park and the town of Whitefish, plus, Kalispell has an airport.
 It’s easy to fly into Missoula but home from Kalispell.
 That’s what we did.